Pallavinaidu2006/UART-Transmitter-and-Receiver/README.md

 ## Simulation

-Simulation testbenches are available in the `sim/` folder:
+Simulation testbenches are available:
-- `tb_transmitter.v` – tests the transmitter module
+- `transmitter_tb.v` – tests the transmitter module.
-- `tb_receiver.v` – tests the receiver module
-- `tb_top.v` – end-to-end simulation of top-level module
+- Block diagram and implementation image are given.

 Run the simulation in Vivado or any Verilog simulator and view `.vcd` waveforms in `results/`.